dhollinden/my-lil-jstor/my_lil_jstor/README.md

 ### Summary of Time Spent (45 hours total)

 Two things:
+* This is my first experience with Django.
+* I've not studied Python, though a current project at work involves two Python lambdas.
-* I started on this exercise before I submitted my application.
-I will be extra meticulous and straightforward about how much time I spent.
+* Given that I started on this exercise early, I'll be especially transparent about how much time I spent on each task and will include study time.
-* This is my first time working with Django and I have not studied Python.
-The times I list below include time to study and learn.

 ### Setup and Troubleshooting (5 hours)
 * Create a virtualenv on Python 3
 * Install Django
 * Run migration :warning:
   * Error: Symbol not found: _sqlite3_enable_load_extension
-  * Solution (I spent quite a bit of time on this one :confounded:)
+    * this took a long time to troubleshoot :confounded:
+  * Solution
     * brew update
     * brew upgrade python3
     * update Xcode